 It will be some time before we are back to ‘normal’.
 After each face to face appointment the rooms are thoroughly disinfected.
 This means of course that we cannot offer as many face to face appointments as we did previously.

-The hospitals are now taking referrals from your GP or nurse.
-However they are in the same position as the practices and will be using a variety of methods to consult with patients.
+The hospitals are now accepting referrals from your GP or nurse.
 There will be longer waiting times for non-urgent referrals for some time.

-It is important however that if you think you need to speak to a doctor or nurse, you contact the practice the same as you did before the pandemic.
+It is important however that if you think you need to speak to a doctor or nurse, you contact the practice.
 Please don’t allow something minor to become something major by not speaking to a doctor or nurse.
 We will assess your condition over the phone and you will be offered appropriate treatment.